vladavilov/playground/docs/architecture.md

 #### 7.2 Desktop UI automation (optional / nightly)
 If required by audit or risk:
-- Use **Windows Application Driver** (Appium Windows Driver / WinAppDriver replacement) on a dedicated Windows runner.
+- Use **Windows Application Driver** (Appium Windows Driver / WinAppDriver replacement) on a dedicated Windows runner, or a WPF-friendly UI automation library (e.g., FlaUI) for lightweight smoke tests.
 - Run nightly or per-release due to higher flakiness and environment sensitivity.

 #### 7.3 Coverage and quality gates